Soda geyser: Chemistry

 The physical characteristics of Mentos (surface roughness) have the effect of drastically reducing the activation energy for carbon dioxide bubble formation so that the nucleation rate becomes exceedingly high.
 The activation energy for the release of carbon dioxide from Diet Coke by the addition of Mentos is 25 kJ mol−1.
-The foaming is aided by the presence of food additives such as potassium benzoate, aspartame, sugars, and flavorings in Diet Coke, all of which influence the degree to which water can foam.
+The foaming is aided by the presence of food additives such as potassium benzoate, aspartame, sugars, citric acid, and flavorings in Diet Coke, all of which influence the degree to which water can foam.
 It has been claimed that gelatin and gum arabic in the Mentos candy enhance the fountain, but experiments have shown that these candy additives do not affect the fountain.

 The nucleation reaction can start with any heterogeneous surface, such as rock salt, but Mentos have been found to work better than most.
 Tonya Coffey, a physicist at Appalachian State University, suggested that aspartame in diet drinks lowers the surface tension in the water and causes a bigger reaction, but that caffeine does not accelerate the process.
-It has also been shown that a wide variety of beverage additives such as sugars, citric acid, and natural flavors can also enhance fountain heights.
-In some cases, dissolved solids that increase the surface tension of water (such as sugars) also increase fountain heights.
-It has also been demonstrated that addition of certain concentrations of alcohol (which lowers surface tension) to carbonated beverages decreases fountain heights.
-These results suggest that additives serve to enhance geyser heights not by decreasing surface tension, but rather by decreasing bubble coalescence.
-Decreased bubble coalescence leads to smaller bubble sizes and greater foaming ability in the water.
+However, experiments have shown that some dissolved solids that increase the surface tension of water (such as sugars) also increase fountain heights.
+Furthermore, it has also been demonstrated that addition of certain concentrations of alcohol (which lowers surface tension) to carbonated beverages decreases fountain heights.
+These results suggest that additives serve to enhance geyser heights not by decreasing surface tension, but rather by some other mechanism.
+One possibility is that additives decrease bubble coalescence, which leads to smaller bubble sizes and greater foaming ability in the water.
 Thus, the geyser reaction will still work even using sugared drinks, but diet is commonly used both for the sake of a larger geyser as well as to avoid having to clean up the stickier residue left by a sugared soda.

 Additional explanations for why diet sodas outperform regular sodas in this experiment have been proposed.
 For example, it has been suggested that the higher viscosity of regular sodas as compared to diet sodas could inhibit the formation of the fountain in regular sodas, leading to shorter fountains.
 It has also been suggested that the more stable foams observed in diet sodas as compared to regular sodas could contribute to the taller geysers observed in diet sodas.

 Alternatives

 While Diet Coke and Mentos are the most common way to make a soda geyser, they are not the only options.
-Many consider Diet Coke to be the optimal option, and it's been studied and confirmed as having the strongest effect.
-However, any carbonated beverage will work.
+Many consider Diet Coke to be the optimal option.
+While Diet Coke has been studied and suggested that it has the strongest effect, at least one other study has demonstrated that all diet sodas essentially work equally well within experimental error.
+Nevertheless, any carbonated beverage will work.
 As for the Mentos, many things work to nucleate carbonated beverages such as other candy, metal and ceramic spheres, and even sand.